-We all know what sports injuries are.
-They are, quite simply, injuries that occur while playing sports or while participating in exercise/fitness activities.
+If you don’t know, what sports injuries are, they are quite simply, injuries that occur while playing sports or while participating in exercise/fitness activities.
 While the definition may be simple, sports injuries are actually a BIG deal.
-Within the last year, more than 1.35 million of us had sports related injuries that were serious.
+Within the last year, more than 1.35 million people had sports related injuries that were serious.
 Serious enough to cut an otherwise promising sports career short, and sideline athletes for games, seasons, and even a lifetime.
-Unfortunately, someone sidelined and injured was my daughter.

-She suffered an ACL tear and meniscus injury.
-Her twin sister along with 4 other girls from the same school followed with the same injury in the same year.
+My own daughter was sidelined and injured as she suffered an ACL tear and meniscus injury.
+Her twin sister, along with four other girls from the same school followed with the same injury in the same year.
 This indicates a strange epidemic caused by poor readiness for sports.
 Their injuries required surgical repair, grafting and long months of painful recovery and rehabilitation.
 Taking care of my injured girls made me look closer into sports injury prevention and rehabilitation.
 I learned a lot about sports injury during that time.
 I wished I had known sooner since it could have saved my twins from months of debilitating pain.

 What is the Common Cause of Sports Injuries?